rocketinsights/ios-guidelines/README.md

 ### Dependency Management

 The swift package manager will ultimately be the way to distribute libraries.
-Until then use [Carthage](https://github.com/Carthage/Carthage) unless there is a compelling reason not to.
+Until then use [Cocoapods](https://cocoapods.org) unless there is a compelling reason not to.

-The reason we use Carthage is because its a simpler model then CocoaPods and thus less likely to break with each Xcode iteration.

-A reason *not* to use Carthage is if there is a key library that you need to access and it is not available via Carthage.

-When updating carthage libs you should usually use a command of the form:
-`carthage update --platform iOS --no-use-binaries`

-This will speed up the build (only build framework for iOS) and forces ut to compile from source which helps when we need to switch between versions of Xcode.
+We used to use Carthage which had a simpler model - but found too many libraries did not support Carthage.
+Also, Cocoapods is more familiar to more iOS devs.

 ### Project Structure